Cattle industry, Congresswoman Noem weigh in on USTR objectives for renegotiating NAFTA | TSLN.com

 "We've been a part of the discussion.
 My number one thing has been 'do no harm.'"
 She said she has encouraged the president to be cautious not to do anything that could cause the United States to lose its position in the market.
 "If we lose market share, another country comes in and takes that opportunity and we don't get it back," she said.

-Noem said that livestock are a priority in the USTR renegotiation objectives.
-While the objectives are more conceptual than specific, the idea is to eliminate tariffs or ensure that they are fair and unbiased.
+Noem said that livestock is a priority in the USTR renegotiation objectives.
+One idea is to eliminate tariffs or ensure that they are fair and unbiased.
 Noem said that she believes the USTR wants to cut tariffs that add expense to livestock exports.
 "I think we've given more access than we've received," she said about livestock under NAFTA.
 Low cattle prices in recent years could be helped by trade agreements, Noem believes, and while she recognizes that the U.S. currently imports more cattle and beef from Canada and Mexico than it exports – in both dollars and pounds – she hopes that the renegotiation of NAFTA is an opportunity to restore profitability to the cattle industry.

 Within hours of the USTR's release of its objectives, the National Cattlemen's Beef Association came out in support.
 The concepts "are beneficial to the U.S. beef industry because they encourage the continuation of terms that have benefitted the industry for decades – specifically duty-free access and science-based sanitary and phytosanitary standards," the group said.